documentation-platform/documentation-platform-backend/docs/docker.md

 - Downloads dependencies offline
 - Runs Maven tests as the default command

-This setup provides a comprehensive Docker environment for development, production, and CI/CD processes, ensuring consistency across different stages of the application lifecycle.
+This setup provides a comprehensive Docker environment for development, production, and testing, ensuring consistency across different stages of the application lifecycle.